-A notable advantage to choosing a small phone is that they typically cost less than Plus- or Max-sized versions of the same device, so you won't be penalized by having to pay more for a handset that easily fits into your lifestyle.
+A notable advantage to choosing a small phone is that they typically cost less than Plus-, Max- or Ultra-sized versions of the same device, so you won't be penalized by having to pay more for a handset that easily fits into your lifestyle.

 What are the best small phones?

 Here's a closer look at some of the best small phones out there right now, with screens sized at or under 6 inches.
-For our overall favorite handsets regardless of size, be sure to take a peek at our list of the best phones available today.
+For our overall favorite handsets regardless of size, be sure to take a peek at our list of the best phones available right now.